SolverStoppingJulia/Stopping.jl/README.md

 When a solver is called on an optimization model, four outcome may happen:

 1. the approximate solution is obtained, the problem is considered solved
-2. the problem is declared unbounded
+2. the problem is declared unsolvable (unboundedness, infeasibility ...)
 3. the maximum available ressources is not sufficient to compute the solution
 4. some algorithm dependent failure happens